redtexts/texts/gorter_1918_world_revolution.md

 This is no prophecy -- it is only the plain, unvarnished truth -- a truth verified in actuality by the Russian Revolution.

-## Chapter 3: The Feasability of the Revolution
+## Chapter 3: The Feasibility of the Revolution

 Socialism emerges from the seas of blood and lies in which the world has been submerged by Capitalist Imperialism.